How To Help a Child Who is Shy

 Half the toddlers who show this pattern are still shy when they're 6 years old; a quarter are still shy as adolescents and are likely to remain somewhat shy their entire lives.
 For them, shyness seems to be a matter of temperament or inborn predisposition.

 The other pathway to shyness is situational.
 For these children, shyness is a temporary reaction to stress.
 A parent's illness, a move to a new home or a change in childcare can trigger shyness in a toddler or preschooler – even in an older child.
 Shyness usually disappears as soon as the underlying situation is resolved or the child becomes more comfortable.

 Usually shyness is nothing to worry about unless it's part of a cluster of fears that cause repeated emotional distress or social problems for your child.
 Even so, shy children can benefit from a variety of things that help improve their self-confidence and social skills.
 Here are some suggestions:

-- Be supportive.
+Be supportive.
 Remember that when dealing with a shy child your attitude should be one of gentle and supportive encouragement rather than pushing.
 Shy children are easily emotionally overwhelmed.
 Demanding too much too soon will make your child more anxious rather than less so.

 Going slowly.
 Try not to overwhelm your child with too much company or too much stimulation.
 Shy children are often more comfortable playing with one friend at a time instead of with a group of friends.
-Don't force her into large group activities.
+Don't force him into large group activities.

-- Taking the lead.
+Being the leader.
 Encourage a shy child to play occasionally with another child who's a year or two younger.
 This puts the shy child into a leadership position, which is something she seldom feels with peers.
-It also may give her more confidence when she plays with children her own age.
+It also may give him more confidence when she plays with children his own age.